sharkdp/dbg-macro/README.md

 *A macro for `printf`-style debugging fans.*

 Debuggers are great.
-But sometimes you just don't have the time and nerve to set up everything correctly and just want a quick way to inspect some values at runtime.
+But sometimes you just don't have the time or patience to set up everything correctly and just want a quick way to inspect some values at runtime.

-This projects provides a [single header file](dbg.h) with a `dbg(…)` macro that can be used in all circumstances where you would typically write `printf("…", …)` or `std::cout << …`, but with a few extras.
+This projects provides a [single header file](dbg.h) with a `dbg(…)` macro that can be used in all circumstances where you would typically write `printf("…", …)` or `std::cout << …`.
+But it comes with a few extras.

 ## Examples